 “No, but watching the way you behaved lately triggered some memories.
 I also remember seeing strange dreams when I was a young girl.
-Although I’ve forgotten now whose live I was dreaming about….Treasure the experience.
+Although I’ve forgotten now whose life I was dreaming about….treasure the experience.
 Dreams fade away after you wake up…There were times your mother and I had similar experiences.”

 “Maybe those dreams that the Miyamizu people had were all for what would happen today.”